 What makes you think that the aforementioned people want to fully take them down?
 Academia is also a fetishised spectacle.
 To rib on the old moor: Academic understanding is just academic understanding because its thought does not transcends the limits of academic protocol.
 The sharper and livelier it is, the more incapable is it of comprehending social problems.

 I was right, then.
 I thought as much.

 What does this mean?

 Thirdform, read my new essay, you'll like it, it's about a proper writer, not these Left Bank poseurs:

 Past history is always contemporary.
-George L. Mosse, The Nationalization of the Masses During their brief uprising in Berlin in January 1919, the leaders of the Spartacus League occupied Mossehau…olivercraner.com
+George L. Mosse, The Nationalization of the Masses During their brief uprising in Berlin in January 1919 the leaders of the Spartacus League occupied Mossehaus…olivercraner.com

 That's heartening, which book did they make you read?

 Ah, I see, did you read a lot of his stuff then?